hyperledger/indy-hipe/text/rich-schemas/README.md

 proofs, and avoid hashed values where they are not needed, as they do not support predicate proofs.

-Encoding objects are expressed using JSON-LD and written to the ledger.
+Encoding objects are written to the ledger.
 The introduction of encoding objects also allows for a means of extending the standard set of encodings.
 All encoding methods result in an integer representation of an attribute value according to a the encoding algorithm selected by the issuer.

 ### Credential Definitions
 The current format for Indy credential definitions provides a method for